borntofrappe/flutter-dev/material_design/README.md

 ## Material Advanced Components

-[The codelab](https://codelabs.developers.google.com/codelabs/mdc-104-flutter) focused on tweaking the existing application with advanced topics such as shape and motion.
+[The codelab](https://codelabs.developers.google.com/codelabs/mdc-104-flutter) focuses on more complex, bespoke widgets as well as shape and animation.

 ### Add the backdrop menu

-A backdrop menu as a custom widget composed of multiple widgets.
-The idea is to use a `Stack` widget to position a front and back layer in the same area and have the backdrop manage the front's visibility.
+The backdrop menu is a custom widget composed of multiple widgets.
+The idea is to use a `Stack` to position a front and back layer in the same area and have the widget manage the menu's visibility.

 In `home.dart` start by removing the application bar so that the build method returns only `AsymmetricView`.